 MAPLE VALLEY LIBRARY

 Johnston Architects, in association with James Cutler Architects, designed a new 10,200 square-foot library for the city of Maple Valley.
 The site for the project is one of the few remaining areas of second growth forest within city limits.
-Great care was taken to insert parking and building within a spectacular wooded environment, 90% of which was preserved.
-The design has become an emblem for Maple Valley.
+Great care was taken when siting the structure and parking lot within the environment, preserving 90% of the spectacular woodlands.
+Large vine maples from the entry to the building.
+Walls of windows in each corner and high clerestories along the length of the building extend the library’s connection to nature through airy design.
+The library has become an emblem for Maple Valley.

 The completed library is highly functional with a children’s area, lounge, meeting room and a “loggia” looking out upon nurse logs, vine maples, cedar and Douglas fir.
 The library follows a U-shaped plan with a work room in one wing and meeting room in the other.
 The main reading room completes the U. A simple shed roof is supported by trusses.
 Wherever possible, wood components are exposed and honored.
 Water is collected from the roof in one downspout which directs the flow into a moss garden ring honoring the great natural resources of water and forest.